GluuFederation/docs-de-prod/docs/source/reference/config-init.md

 The load command can be used either to generate or restore config and secret for the cluster.

--   To generate initial config and secret, create `/path/to/host/volume/generate.json` similar to example below:
+-   To generate the initial configuration and secret, create `/path/to/host/volume/generate.json` similar to example below:

     ```json
     {